spielhoelle/slides/data/webdev.md

 Do it for yourself

-# Exercise:

-Check glassdoor and browse companies search for software developer

 # Languages

 <div class="d-flex">

-- Top 7 Programming languages <!-- .element: class="fragment" data-fragment-index="2" -->
+- Top 7 Programming languages (javascript, python, php, java, SQL) <!-- .element: class="fragment" data-fragment-index="2" -->
-- What programming languages will reign in 2017 <!-- .element: class="fragment" data-fragment-index="3" -->
+- What programming languages will reign in 2017 (thats how old this slide is) <!-- .element: class="fragment" data-fragment-index="3" -->
-- Be careful: Java is for javascript like the car for the carpet <!-- .element: class="fragment" data-fragment-index="4" -->
+- Be careful: Java is for JavaScript like the car for the carpet <!-- .element: class="fragment" data-fragment-index="4" -->
-- https://haveibeenpwned.com/ <!-- .element: class="fragment" data-fragment-index="5" -->

 <img src="./data/img/5.jpg" alt="image" width="100%" height="auto" style="float: right;">
 </div>

+# Exercise

+- https://haveibeenpwned.com/ <!-- .element: class="fragment" data-fragment-index="5" -->

 # Markdown